araobp/sensor-network/README.md

 The blocks may use I2C for inter-block communications.
 In that case, the master needs to hide all the details of low-level communications from the user.

 ![pico_i2c](https://docs.google.com/drawings/d/1LMcj8u0Y6h_CqZZ0nOh6kb68Wq6j4hkFFoqb6wR4EJw/pub?w=480&h=283)

-I am also thinking of something like UART-hub instead of I2C.

 ## Firmware implementation